This part of the guide gives advice on keeping up-to-date with new developments in your field using blogs and social media.

 Blogs can be a great way of tapping into the expertise of others.
 If you read a blog that offers expert commentary in your field, this will save you the trouble of trawling the big legal databases for updates to the law; with any luck your favourite blog will pick up changes to the law for you.
 You don't have to regularly check a blog to find out if any new posts have been created; most blogs allow you to subscribe by email alert or RSS alert.

-This part of the guide introduces you to a number of tools that can be used to identify law blogs in your research area.
+The following section introduces you to a number of tools that can be used to identify law blogs in your research area.

 Eagle-i is a database of good quality law websites from around the world.
 It is maintained and updated by the Institute of Advanced Legal Studies.
 To search Eagle-i, add your keywords and select "Blogs" from the Resource Type drop-down list: